kjell/mcn-2020-git-haiku/index.md

-The first day of the year:
+The summer grasses.
-chirping, keeps the autumn gay
+Is also changed to another
-Companion butterfly!
+and gazes at the moon.